-According to the BLS, wholesale sales representatives were reported to earn an average of $64,670 per year in 2013.
-They're expected to see 9% job growth from 2012-2022, which is about average.
+According to the BLS, wholesale sales representatives were reported to earn an average of $69,480 per year in 2018.
+They're expected to see 2% job growth from 2018-2028, which is slower than average.

 Material Recording Clerks

 These professionals track shipping orders and items received, and they ensure records are accurate as well.
-Material recording clerks were reported to earn an average of $31,060 per year in 2013, and they're expected to see little to no change in job growth during the 2012-2022 decade, according to the BLS.
+Material recording clerks were reported to earn an average of $34,980 per year in 2018, and they're expected to see slower than average job growth during the 2018-2028 decade, according to the BLS.

 Those in brand or sales management may be responsible for creating a successful marketing campaign - from the development of brand and image, to building a sales team, to successfully marketing and distributing a product to salons and cosmetologists.
 Typically, these positions involve supervisory duties and managing other employees.

-Those in sales management earn an average annual income of $123,150 as of 2013.
-They're projected by the BLS to see an eight percent increase in jobs between 2012 and 2022, which is about average.
+Those in sales management earn an average annual income of $140,320 as of 2018.
+They're projected by the BLS to see a 5 percent increase in jobs between 2018 and 2028, which is about average.

 Education Requirements for Beauty and Salon Product Distribution Careers